numpy/numpy/doc/neps/return-of-revenge-of-matmul-pep.rst

 **Use a type that defines ``__mul__`` as matrix multiplication:**
 Numpy has had such a type for many years: ``np.matrix`` (as opposed to the standard array type, ``np.ndarray``).
-And based on this experience, a strong consensus has developed that ``np.matrix`` essentially never be used.
-The problem is that the presence of two different duck-types for numeric data -- one where ``*`` means matrix multiply, and one where ``*`` means elementwise multiplication -- makes it impossible to write generic functions that can operate on arbitrary data.
+And based on this experience, a strong consensus has developed that ``np.matrix`` should essentially never be used.
+The problem is that the presence of two different duck-types for numeric data -- one where ``*`` means matrix multiply, and one where ``*`` means elementwise multiplication -- make it impossible to write generic functions that can operate on arbitrary data.
 In practice, the vast majority of the Python numeric ecosystem has standardized on using ``*`` for elementwise multiplication, and deprecated the use of ``np.matrix``.
 Most 3rd-party libraries that receive a ``matrix`` as input will either error out, return incorrect results, or simply convert the input into a standard ``ndarray``, and return ``ndarray`` objects as well.
 The only reason ``np.matrix`` survives is because of strong arguments from some educators who find that its problems are outweighed by the need to provide a simple and clear mapping between mathematical notation and code for novices; and this, as described above, causes its own problems.

 **Add a new ``@`` (or whatever) operator that has some other meaning in general Python, and then overload it in numeric code:** This was